hucker/ten8t/README.md

 import logging
 import ten8t as t8

-# Setup t8 logging to log messages along with whatever the application is doing
+# Setup t8 logging to log messages along with whatever the application is doing for logging
 t8.ten8t_setup_logging(level=logging.DEBUG)
 ```